helloShen/snake-java/README.md

 ## Animating the image by Timer `ActionEvent`
 The main idea is to use `javax.swing.Timer` to fire `ActionEvent` at specified intervals (that is 100ms in my case).
 Meanwhile `JPanel` is implemented as a `ActionListener` to monitor the `ActionEvent` sent by `Timer` every 100 millisecond.
 Then these `ActionEvent` trigger `JPanel` to call `actionPerformed()` method to draw the panel frame by frame.

+#### Tips: `repaint()` method is asynchronous
+A typical trap here is that `repaint()` does not do the drawing immediately.
+What `repaint()` actually do is add a notion in the event queue that the component need to be draw **in the future**.
+When the swing thread gets to the repaint request, it will, with some intermediate logic, send
+`paintComponent()` to that component.
+Thus, the time span is not promised.
+Here's a doc talking about this issue: [<ins>Paint & Repaint in Swing</ins>](https://web.stanford.edu/class/archive/cs/cs108/cs108.1092/handouts/27PaintRepaint.pdf).

 ## Keyboard events controls the snake
 Bind a `java.awt.event.KeyListener` (in my case, the inner class `MyKeyAdapter` extends the `java.awt.event.KeyAdapter` abstract class, and overrides its `keyPressed()` method) to the panel using `java.swing.JPanel.addKeyListener()` method, so that panel can receive keyboard event.